caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

   *str*, *optional*, *default = 0.*

-  Gaussian taper for imaging (arcsec)
+  Gaussian taper for imaging (in units of arcsec).